xo/ox/README.md

-`ox` was built to streamline/simplify complexity found in the powerful (and popular!) [`cobra`][cobra]/ [`pflag`][pflag]/[`viper`][viper] combo. `ox` is written in pure Go, with no external package dependencies, and provides a robust, extensible type system, as well as configuration loaders for [YAML][yaml], [TOML][toml], [HCL][hcl] that can be optionally enabled/disabled through imports.
+`ox` was built to streamline/simplify complexity found in the powerful (and popular!) [`cobra`][cobra]/ [`pflag`][pflag]/[`viper`][viper] combo. `ox` is written in pure Go, with no non-standard package dependencies, and provides a robust, extensible type system, as well as configuration loaders for [YAML][yaml], [TOML][toml], [HCL][hcl] that can be optionally enabled/disabled through imports.